nathanlane/industrialpolicyclass/lectureone.md

 Many of the readings on the course list and many reviews of industrial policy try to review, catalogue, and organise coherent taxonomies of market failures that underpin their application.
 The taxonomy I present is _ad hoc_ and _loose_.
 Mainly for the purposes of organising the class content.

 This is just meant to be illustrative.
 In general, the more I think about market failures, the harder I find it to organise them in analytically clean ways.

+## (Next) Government vs. Market Failure.

+While theoretical justifications for industrial seem plentiful, why is there controversies?
+The next class (Class 1), juxtaposes the theoretical optimism surrounding interventions with the political realities that coincided with the use of industrial policy.
+Specifically, in the rise of modern, structural development.